Professor of German

-Simon Richter is Professor of Germanic Languages and Literatures and member of the Graduate Groups in Comparative Literature and Religious Studies and affiliated with the Programs in Cinema Studies and Women’s Studies.
-Courses he has recently taught include: “Water Worlds: From Noah to New Orleans”; "Thomas Mann, Nazi Germany, and the Joseph Novels"; "The Devil's Pact in Literature, Music & Film"; “The German Connection: Hollywood and Berlin"; “Religion, Literature, and the Bible in the German Enlightenment”; and "Weimar Classicism."
+Simon Richter is Professor of Germanic Languages and Literatures and member of the Graduate Groups in Comparative Literature and Religious Studies and affiliated with the Programs in Cinema Studies, Environmental Humanities, and Women’s Studies.
+Courses he has recently taught include: “Water Worlds: Cultural Responses to Sea Level Rise and Catastrophic Flooding”; "Writing in Dark Times"; “The German Connection: Hollywood and Berlin"; and "Weimar Classicism."
 Richter also directs a hybrid online/study abroad course called "Comparative Cultures of Sustainability in Germany and the Netherlands," which involves an intensive study visit to Berlin and Rotterdam.
 Click here for a short video about the program.

 Women, Pleasure, Film: What Lolas Want, a "pleasure-driven" typology of the Lola film from Marlene Dietrich to Franka Potente and beyond, is Richter's most recent book.
 (Click here for an article about Richter's book.)
 Other books include Missing the Breast: Gender, Fantasy and the Body in the German Enlightenment and Laocoon's Body and the Aesthetics of Pain.
 His 1996 article on "The Ins and Outs of Intimacy: Gender, Epistolary Culture, and the Public Sphere" won the Max Kade Prize for Best Article in the German Quarterly.
 Unwrapping Goethe's Weimar: Essays in Cultural Studies and Local Knowledge (co-edited with Susanne Kord and Burkhard Henke) appeared in late 1999 in conjunction with the 250th anniversary of Goethe's birth.
 Richter also edited volume seven of the Camden House History of German Literature, The Literature of Weimar Classicism (2005).
 A brief version of his introduction to this volume is accessible online in The Literary Encyclopedia.
 Camden House published Goethe's Ghosts: Reading and the Persistence of Literature, a festschrift for the esteemed Goethe scholar Jane Brown, co-edited with Richard Block, also in 2013.
 He has published articles in the areas of history of medicine, gay and lesbian studies, gender studies, film studies, aesthetics, opera and literature, German foodways, cinema studies, cultural studies, environmental humanities and on authors such as Sophie von La Roche, Theresa Huber, Caroline von Wolzogen, Sophie Mereau, Winckelmann, Lessing, Heinse, Herder, Goethe, Moritz, Schiller, Wilhelm von Humboldt, Hegel, Eichendorff, Habermas, Max Frisch, Gerard Reve, Boudewijn Büch and Rammstein.